Site Map

 In this way, the Sokal hoax brought to light the cultural schism that had come to separate the humanities from the sciences in the American university system.
 Humanities departments had grown progresively more radical and liberal since the 1960s, flirting with and often openly embracing ideas such as socialism and cultural relativity.
 The sciences, on the other hand, fed by massive Cold War funds funneled to them through the Department of Defense, had remained far more conservative (though only in comparison to their counterparts in the humanities).
 The two had, for the most part, lived peacefully side by side until the humanities began turning their analytical tools upon the sciences themselves.
 When this happened, the scientists fought back.
 The Spring issue of Social Text in which Sokal's article appeared had, in fact, been devoted to a study of the so-called 'Science Wars' between the sciences and the humanities.

-The Sokal hoax also recalled the tactics (and arguments) that had been used to discredit modernizing influences in art and poetry during the early decades of the twentieth century.
-See, for example, the Spectric poetry hoax of World War One and the Disumbrationist art movement of the 1920s.
+The Sokal hoax recalled the satirical tactics that had been used to discredit modernizing influences in art and poetry during the early decades of the twentieth century, such as the Spectric poetry hoax of World War One and the Disumbrationist art movement of the 1920s.

 Links and References